Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 	  night after the Chat backup is run).
 	- Notification when the backup is done or failed (definitely if it failed).
 	- Only asks for the permissions it needs (folder access on device, folder access in Google Drive) and nothing more.
-	- No gathering personal data or sharing it with 3rd parties (it's just a backup sync, I don't want to hand over my personal data for that, especially if they're going to then share that data with 3rd parties).
+	- Minimal or No gathering of data, and no sharing with 3rd parties (it's just a backup sync, I don't want to hand over my personal data for that, especially if they're going to then share that data with 3rd parties).

 ## Backing up the backups